GullaRakesh512/IMPLEMENTATION-OF-SOLAR-PV-BATTERY-AND-DIESEL-GENERATOR-BASED-ELECTRIC-VEHICLE-CHARGING-STATION/README.md

 The proposed **hybrid EV charging station** enhances sustainability, reliability, and efficiency by integrating renewable energy, storage, and backup systems.
 It demonstrates a **scalable model** for future smart cities and sustainable transportation infrastructure.

-## 📚 References
-Key references include IEEE papers on EV charging strategies, hybrid renewable integration, and smart grid optimization.
-(See project report for detailed reference list.)

----

-👨‍💻 **How to Use in GitHub Repo:**
-- Add this `README.md` file to the root of your repository.
-- Upload supporting files (Simulink models, MATLAB code, reports, diagrams).
-- Document simulation steps and results for reproducibility.